gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Joining Node to Authorization Server {#sec-joining-node-to-AS}

-This section considers a joining node that intends to contact the Group Manager for the first time.
-That is, the joining node has never attempted before to join an OSCORE group under that Group Manager.
-Also, the joining node and the Group Manager do not have a secure communication channel established.
+This section describes how the joining node interacts with the AS in order to be authorized to join an OSCORE group under a given Group Manager.
+In particular, it considers a joining node that intends to contact that Group Manager for the first time.

+The message exchange between the joining node and the AS consists of the messages Authorization Request and Authorization Response defined in {{I-D.palombini-ace-key-groupcomm}}.

-In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS in charge of the Group Manager.
+In case the specific AS associated to the Group Manager is unknown to the joining node, the latter can rely on mechanisms like the Unauthorized Resource Request message described in Section 2 of {{I-D.ietf-ace-dtls-authorize}} to discover the correct AS to contact.

 ## Authorization Request {#ssec-auth-req}